-On the basis of PCR analysis, it was shown that the bacterial selection marker of the transformation plasmid used, pSOL3PRIS (nptIII gene for kanamycin resistance), was not transferred into the genome of the transgenic plants proposed for release.
-However, whether the remaining plasmid fragments (ori CoIE1, ori pVS1, repA, staA) were transferred to the transgenic plants was not investigated.
+On the basis of PCR analysis it was shown that the bacterial selection marker of the transformation plasmids used, pSOL3LOX and pSOL3NC (nptIII gene), was not transferred into the genome of the transgenic plants proposed for release.
+However, whether the remaining plasmid fragments (ori CoIE1, ori pVS1, repA, staA) were transferred to the genetically modified plants was not investigated.

-The host range of the origin of replication (ori) ColE1 is limited to a few gram-negative bacteria.
+The host range of the origin of replication (ori) CoIE1 is limited to a few gram-negative bacteria.
 Essentially, the replicon can be replicated in E. coli and in closely related species of bacteria, such as Serratia or Salmonella.
 Replication does not take place in the majority of gramnegative soil bacteria.
-ColE1 plasmids occur quite frequently in enterobacteria.
+CoIE1 plasmids occur quite frequently in enterobacteria.
 The probability of enterobacteria-mediated gene transfer to other bacteria should be regarded as far more likely than a horizontal gene transfer from the genetically modified plants to bacteria.
-Therefore, although the presence of the origin of replication in the plant chromosome cannot be excluded, this is not expected to contribute to an increase in the overall frequency of horizontal gene transfer.
+Therefore, although presence of the origin of replication in the plant chromosome can not be excluded, this is not expected to contribute to an increase in the overall frequency of horizontal gene transfer.

 The replication region of the plasmid pVS1 derived from Pseudomonas aeruginosa holds the genetic information for replication and stability and enables replication of the plasmid in Agrobacterium tumefaciens.
-In the case of these DNA fragments too, the probability of genetic spread by transfer between bacteria is far higher than the probability of spread by horizontal gene transfer from the genetically modified plants to microorganisms.
+In the case of these DNA fragments too, the probability of genetic spread by transfer between bacteria is far higher than the probability of spread by horizontal gene transfer from the genetically modified plants to micro-organisms.